hmarchen/S.A.T.S/README.md

    npx ts-node authService.ts
    ```

 Remember to close the service when you're done.
-You cannot run both services at the same time.
-Dont ask me why.
-IDK - Yasir.
+You cannot run both instances of a service at the same time.

 ### Starting the Fetch Program Service